-VOC stands for Volatile Organic Compound, which describes emitted gases with short or long-term health effects.
+VOCs stands for Volatile Organic Compounds, which describes airborne chemicals.
 VOCs are both naturally occurring and manmade.

 Why are VOCs important to monitor?